Trump slams debate moderator Welker as 'terrible,' 'totally partisan'

 Fox News reached out to NBC News for comment, but they did not immediately respond.

-Trump also spoke out against the Commission on Presidential Debates, citing changes made ahead of Thursday's debate, such as how each candidate will have their microphones muted when their opponents speak for the first two minutes of each segment of the debate.
+Trump also spoke out against the Commission on Presidential Debates, citing changes made ahead of Thursday's debate, such as how each candidate will have their microphones muted when their opponents speak for the first 2 minutes of each segment of the debate.

 Trump also said that he was prepared to have a debate on foreign policy.
 His campaign manager, Bill Stepien, said in a letter to the commission on Monday that the commission had promised that the "central focus" of the debate would be foreign policy.